 - Manufacturing techniques

 Trade secrets last indefinitely—provided they are kept secret.
-Once a trade secret is publically disclosed, it is typically no longer protected.
+Once a trade secret is publicly disclosed, it is typically no longer protected.

 Misappropriation of Likeness

-A relatively new type of litigation has arisen with the advent of social media and the increase in the pervasiveness of celebrity culture: misappropriation of likeness.
+A type of litigation that has become more common with the advent of social media and the increase in online marketing is the misappropriation of likeness.

 Misappropriation of likeness is based on the idea that individuals have certain legal rights to their own personal brand, although they may not specifically have copyrights or trademarks connected with it.
 This is an increasingly common issue for public figures who have created a recognizably distinct personal brand and rely on its protection to preserve their livelihood.

-An example of a misappropriation of likeness dispute would be the use of a celebrity’s photo to sell a product that is not authorized by or connected with that celebrity.
-The issue of contention would be that someone else is, without permission, profiting off of a celebrity’s likeness.
+An example of a misappropriation of likeness dispute would be the use of a photo to sell a product without authorization.

-The laws around these types of cases are still evolving, but it is possible for public figures to recover owed compensation for the unauthorized use of their likeness.
+The laws around these types of cases allow parties to recover compensation for the unauthorized use of their likeness.

 Legal Protection for Your Intellectual Property

-The Business Trial Group has the resources, expertise and commitment to help you win your case.
+The Business Trial Group has the resources, expertise, and commitment to ensure that you are fairly compensated for your intellectual property.
 We believe that hard work should be acknowledged and protected, not stolen or misused.

-To see if your intellectual property claim might qualify for a lawsuit, please fill out our no-fee, no-obligation form.
+For a review of your intellectual property claims, fill out our no-fee, no-obligation form.